 This course will challenge the student to deal with the interrelationships between stress, health and physical activity.
-A holistic approach is taken to the integration of these concepts, to allow the student to better understand the mindbody relationship in the prevention of stress disorders and optimization of health.
+A holistic approach is taken to the integration of these concepts, to allow the student to better understand the mind-body relationship in the optimization of health and prevention of stress disorders.
 Selected stress management strategies and techniques will be analyzed, practised and evaluated.

 Exclusion: HMB 471H